Merveille94/freecodecamp_Projects/Technnical Documentation App/README.md

 6_The .main-section elements should contain at least five code elements total (not each)

 7_The .main-section elements should contain at least five li items total (not each)

 8_You can see a nav element with a corresponding id="navbar"

-9_The navbar element should contain one header element which contains text that describes the topic of the technical documentation
+9_The navbar element should contain one header element which contains text that describes the topic of the technical documentation.

-10_Additionally, the navbar should contain link (a) elements with the class of nav-link.
+10_Additionally, the navbar should contain link
+(a) elements with the class of nav-link.
 There should be one for every element with the class main-section

-11_The header element in the #navbar must come before any link (a) elements in the navbar
+11_The header element in the
+#navbar must come before any link
+(a) elements in the navbar.

 12_Each element with the class of nav-link should contain text that corresponds to the header text within each section (e.g. if you have a "Hello world" section/header, your navbar should have an element which contains the text "Hello world")

-13_When you click on a navbar element, the page should navigate to the corresponding section of the #main-doc element (e.g. If you click on a .nav-link element that contains the text "Hello world", the page navigates to a section element with that id, and contains the corresponding header)
+13_When you click on a navbar element, the page should navigate to the corresponding section of the #main-doc element
+(e.g. If you click on a .nav-link element that contains the text "Hello world", the page navigates to a section element with that id, and contains the corresponding header)

 14_On regular sized devices (laptops, desktops), the element with id="navbar" should be shown on the left side of the screen and should always be visible to the user

 15_Your technical documentation should use at least one media query